 A typical Atlanta home insurance policy is only built to handle everyday risks, such as visitors getting hurt or disaster perils.
 Even if your policy does allow you to have temporary tenants, insuring any space in your home as an Airbnb will be a bit different because of the sheer volume and variety of visitors you’ll have.

-This means that you’ll need to insure the Airbnb as a type of commercial rental property.
-However, that doesn’t necessarily mean you’ll need as high of a coverage limit or premium payment as an apartment complex.
-In fact, there are a few ways to go about insuring your home as an Airbnb.
+This means that you’ll likely need to insure the Airbnb as a type of commercial rental property.
+There are a few ways to go about insuring your home as an Airbnb.
 Each way, though, will depend on how much of your home is being rented out and how often you plan on listing the location.

 Host Protection & Host Guarantee vs. Insurance for your Airbnb